 The good news is that modern cataract surgery can often be done without stitches or even incisions.
 There has never been more treatment options than we have today to correct blurred vision due to cataracts.

 Cataracts are treated surgically by removing both the cataract and the lens.
 In most cases, the lens will then be replaced with a synthetic lens.
-If you are interested in seeking cataract surgery in New Jersey, Campus Eye Group in Hamilton, NJ should be your first stop.
+If you are interested in seeking cataract surgery Campus Eye Group should be your first stop.
 We can help you decide which intraocular lens (IOL) replacement procedure is right for you.

 The Cataract Removal Process